Creative Showcase mockup on a computer screen

 Development

-The dev team brought the microsite to life using WordPress, utilizing CSS in Figma and the corporate website before testing, transforming the wireframes into a fully functional tool.
+After the design was complete in Figma, the dev team brought the microsite to life, transforming the wireframes into a fully functional prototype.

 Each UX/UI team member conducted 2-3 independent user tests with internal candidates.
 We scheduled individual meetings, followed a consistent script, and recorded sessions for reference.